3rd/remat/README.md

 # specify when to deliver the reminder using natural language
 rem 14:52 go to the gym
-rem "tomorrow at 9:00" go to the gym rem "4th of july at noon" go to the gym rem "next friday at 4 pm" go to the gym rem 2m go to the gym rem 18 go to the gym
+rem "tomorrow at 9:00" go to the gym rem 4th of july at noon -- go to the gym rem "next friday at 4 pm" go to the gym rem 2m go to the gym rem 18 go to the gym